Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Data

 \subsubsection{Galaxy Classifications}

-In order to separate galaxies based on their recent star formation history we fit the galaxy spectra using the mean-field independent component analysis (MFICA) galaxy templates of Krishna et al. (submitted).
+In order to separate galaxies based on their recent star formation history we fit the galaxy spectra using the mean-field independent component analysis (MFICA) galaxy templates of \citet{Krishna2025}.
 These 7 templates are based on a training sample of SDSS DR7 galaxy spectra which encompasses most of the variation observed in the galaxy spectra in our sample.
 The decomposition uses the rest-frame wavelength range 3300-5100\AA\ and SDSS DR7 galaxies with redshifts $0.16<z<0.38$.
 The first three components predominantly reconstruct the stellar continuum of the galaxy spectra, each representing the contribution of stellar populations of different ages: young (``OB''), intermediate (``AF'') and old (``K'').
 A further three components reproduce the nebular emission line strengths, and a final one adjusts the width of the emission line.

 The relative light fractions of the three stellar continuum components provide a data-driven representation of the recent star formation history of the galaxy.
-The stellar continuum of quiescent galaxies is dominated by light from long-lived, low mass stars, and therefore these galaxies have high K component fractionss\footnote{The slightly lower redshift of the template galaxies compared to the CMASS sample means the old component will be very slightly too old.
+The stellar continuum of quiescent galaxies is dominated by light from long-lived, low mass stars, and therefore these galaxies have high K component fractions\footnote{The slightly lower redshift of the template galaxies compared to the CMASS sample means the old component will be very slightly too old.
 However, this difference is expected to be negligible given the very slow change in spectral shape with age beyond 4\,Gyr.
 As we use the components in a relative sense for classification only this does not impact our results.}.
 Star-forming galaxies are made up of varying combinations of the three components, dependent on their sSFR, with starburst galaxies having the largest OB component fraction due to their short-lived burst of star-formation.
 Post-starburst galaxies, which have recently experienced a starburst that has rapidly quenched, can be identified by the strong contribution of intermediate lifetime A and F stars to their light from the recent starburst.
 These have a higher AF component fraction than normal star-forming galaxies at fixed K component fraction.
+The properties of high mass CMASS-selected post-starburst galaxies have been presented recently \citep{Suess2022, Bezanson2022, Setton2025}, however, their CGM properties have not yet been investigated.